Locations

 $100 member / $120 non-member

 Matthew L. Weiss has done everything in the world of film from craft service to editing, acting, producing, and directing.
-As an editor, his films have played in festivals such as Sundance and Tribeca, and he is the regular “Film Guy” movie correspondent on Sam Seder’s The Majority Report podcast.
+As an editor, his films have played in festivals such as Sundance, South By Southwest and Tribeca, and he is the regular “Film Guy” movie correspondent on Sam Seder’s The Majority Report podcast.

 ART HISTORY WITH HARRY WEIL – ART IN OUR TIME